 Nah, I’m gonna outsource the technical part to an agency

-If you are still hesitating about finding a CTO for your startup, we find outsourcing to be the best solution for startups.
+If you are still hesitating about finding a CTO as service for your startup, we find outsourcing to be the best solution for startups.

 As you may know, there are companies focused on MVP development.
 And what will you get when outsourcing your project to such a company?